InfinityWallet/InfinityProtocol/README.md

 The core contract is a factory which can create pair contracts as required for any token pair.
 Liquidity can be provided for these token pairs, allowing users to swap between them.
 To swap and add/remove liquidity we use a router contract to execute the desired transactions and perform safety checks.
 You must first approve the router address for any tokens you want to send.

+The Infinity Protocol will provide the infrastructure for decentralized finance, empowering developers, liquidity providers, financial institutions, exchanges, wallets and traders to participate in an open and accessible financial marketplace as a decentralized financial bridge between digital assets, providing an open, transparent, secure and censorship-resistant protocol for anyone looking to tap into a global and open liquidity, exchange and lending protocol, with many more protocols to come and advancements planned.

 | Title | Network | Github | Contract |
 | :---: | :---: | :---: | :---: |
 | **InfinityFactory** | BSCTEST | https://github.com/InfinityWallet/InfinityCrypto-Core | [0xCe8B58aa5CCcc32f5537347054fa171cE21A15e6](https://testnet.bscscan.com/address/0xCe8B58aa5CCcc32f5537347054fa171cE21A15e6) |
 | **InfinityRouter** | BSCTEST | https://github.com/InfinityWallet/Infinity-Periphery | [0xEf06e77dd92C7E2Fc986748a5Df8aBC862ffA221](https://testnet.bscscan.com/address/0xEf06e77dd92C7E2Fc986748a5Df8aBC862ffA221) |